MukulKolpe/HackOnBlocks/README.md

 #### Setting Up Environment Variables

-1. Create a file named `.env` in the foundry directory.
+1. Create a file named `.env` in the contracts directory.

 2. Configure the `.env` file according to the provided `.env.example` file.

 #### Installing Dependencies

-Install the necessary dependencies using Foundry:
+Install the necessary dependencies for the Foundry setup:

 ```bash
 forge install